ad-si/file-formats/readme.md

 ## Build

-Build JSON and YAML version from with TSV source file by running:
+Build JSON and YAML version from TSV source file by running:

 ```sh
 make